A Guide to creating an Image Map using JavaScript

 </script>

-In the above code, we obtain all the elements and add a click event listener to each one.
-When an area is clicked, we add the CSS class "selected" to it, which can be used to apply specific styling.
+The above code helps us obtain all the elements and add a click event listener.
+When you click an area, you can add the CSS class "selected" to it.
+You can use this to apply specific styling.

 a computer code on a black background